ELTERWATER,

 The Walk

-Dad drove us as usual to Uncle Eric's,
+Dad drove us as usual to Uncle Eric's.

-where we decamped to his car for the onward journey to Elterwater
+We decamped to his car for the onward journey to Elterwater

 Village, that is on the approach to the Great Langdale Valley.